PkmX/hpbar/README.md

 To support customized names for monsters in your mod, simply add the name to be displayed in the `TAG` property of the monster actor.
 Monsters with the `BOSS` flag set is also tracked by default regardless of its HP.

 ## Changelogs

+### v14b
+* Both Zandronum 2.1.2 and 3.0 are supported simultaneously now.
+If you are playing on 3.0, set cvar `hpbar_zan3` to true.

 ### v14a
 * Support for randommons v1.1.7.